deanlie/ReopenAndRisk/README.md

 maybe by a factor of 10000, or maybe two data points are way off, throwing the whole plot scale off.
 Hold off on debugging until tables are displayed!
 Display those tables!
+> 2. TestGrowth tab should change to TestingRate
+> 3. More decimals for small percents, please!

 Closed branches:
 ----------------